FastLikeAstar/FastLikeAstar/README.md

 - 👋 Hi, I’m @FastLikeAstar
-- 👀 I’m interested in ... becoming a software engineer.
+- 👀 I’m interested in ... learning more technology and to start contributing to projects.
 - 🌱 I’m currently learning ...
-Java Application Development, using JDBC and the DAO pattern to connect to a MySQL Database.
+Rust and the Bevy game development framework (Rust).
 - 💞️ I’m looking to collaborate on ... projects with emphasis on empowering visual artists.
 - 📫 How to reach me ...
 FastLikeAstar@gmail.com